amelliia/Business-Performance-Report/README.md

 ### Features

-- Track customer-level KPIs: revenue, profit, order value, and repeat behavior -Segment customers by value tier (Low, Medium, High) and purchase type (One-Time vs. Repeat) to compare performance, retention, and profitability
+- Track customer-level KPIs: revenue, profit, order value, and repeat behavior
+- Segment customers by value tier (Low, Medium, High) and purchase type (One-Time vs. Repeat) to compare performance, retention, and profitability
 - Analyze churn rate, repeat purchase rate, and customer lifetime value trends over time
 - Identify and profile top customers, including their spend patterns and order frequency
-- Visualize cumulative customer growth over the fiscal period
+- Visualize cumulative and monthly customer growth across the fiscal period

 ### Insights
 - Majority of customers are low-value and one-time buyers.
 Repeat buyers tend to spend more per purchase.
 Focus on converting them to repeat buyers with loyalty programs or personalized offers